warneat/video-compressor/README.md

 #### Run

-In your image directory run the script with
+In your video directory run the script with

         python3 video_compressor.py
     or